This laser-engraved illustration is the first of a series of California inspired skateboard designs.

 "To be honest, I could care less for the Catalans and their little flag."

-"What are you doing?
+"But what are you doing?
 Get the hell out, don't you see this is an important game?"
+(I was crossing the street)